New Mexico Recording Laws: Consent Rules and Penalties

 Public Spaces

 New Mexico has no general prohibition on video recording in public spaces.
-You can:
+You have the right to:

 - Film on public streets, parks, and sidewalks